Education

 -

 We study the influence of political partisanship in SEC investigations and AAER enforcement actions against financial misconduct.
-We find that the SEC is more likely to launch an investigation against a firm that is misaligned with the agency's political ideology than for other firms.
+We find that the SEC is more likely to launch an investigation against a firm that is misaligned with the agency’s political ideology than for other firms.
 The likelihood of an AAER appears unaffected by political misalignment, but once named in an AAER, a misaligned firm faces harsher penalties than other firms.
-We find higher Type I error rates (more false positives) in SEC investigations among misaligned firms and higher Type II error rates (more false negatives) among non-misaligned firms, suggesting misallocation of scarce enforcement resources due to partisanship.
+We find evidence that collectively points to potential misallocation of scarce enforcement resources due to partisanship: conditional on investigation, misaligned firms are less likely to receive an enforcement action, and conditional on misreporting, non-misaligned firms are less likely to be investigated.

 Client Concerns About Information Spillovers From Sharing Audit Partners (with Jungkoo Kang and Clive Lennox) [Journal of Accounting and Economics, 2022, 73 (1), 101434]